A new level of understanding other people opened to me when I began studying the seven motivational gifts mentioned in Romans 12:6-8:

 I realized, with chagrin, how quickly I’d judged my friend for disrespecting my time when she was, with complete sincerity, looking out for my best interest.
 I contacted her and apologized for my attitude.

-Understanding these motivational gifts—their weaknesses and their strengths alike—has helped me better understand my husband, my kids, and my coworkers.
-It’s even helped me better understand myself and how God has hardwired me to operate within His kingdom most effectively.
+Understanding these motivational gifts—their weaknesses and their strengths alike—helps us better understand our spouse, our kids, and our coworkers.
+It helps us better understand ourself and how God has hardwired us to operate within His kingdom most effectively.

 Have you done a study on these gifts?
 If not, I recommend reading Don and Katie Fortune’s book, Discover Your God-Given Gifts.
 I also teach on this subject, so give me a call if you’re interested in having me speak at your next event.